adaorannadi/airbnb-eda/README.md

         Ultimately, this tool aims to facilitate a comprehensive understanding of customer demographics, aiding companies in strategizing, marketing, and optimizing their business approaches based on data-driven insights.
 ### Link: https://adaorannadi.shinyapps.io/Nnadi_Adaora_Final_Project/

+# Please allow about 30 seconds for the website to properly load.